nmaas-platform/nmaas-docs/docs/blog/blog1/nmaas-101-1.md

 <div style="border: 3px solid #91c89c; border-radius: 5px; padding-left: 20px; background-color: #f3f9f4">

-### [ #001 ] NMaaS-101 - key take-away
+<h3> [ #001 ] NMaaS-101 - key take-away </h3>

-- NMaaS is a way to subscribe and deploy easily Network Management application (for now) in the cloud
+<li> NMaaS is a way to subscribe and deploy easily Network Management application (for now) in the cloud
-- NMaaS customer targets are small, medium R&E institutions that would like to outsource their network management
+<li> NMaaS customer targets are small, medium R&E institutions that would like to outsource their network management</li>
-- Your organisation must have an eduGain Identity Provider
+<li> Your organisation must have an eduGain Identity Provider</li>
 </div>